BMW X5 hybrid range, MPG, CO2 & charging

 BMW X5 hybrid range, MPG & CO2 emissions

 On our first drive in the UK, we found that the X5 returned very decent range of some 38 miles, even in cold weather and with more rural and motorway miles than town usage (the latter being where any electric motor is more efficient).
 That's getting on for double what you'll see from most of the BMW's rivals.
-And when we lived with the X5 hybrid for several months, we regular got 40-45 miles of electric range.
+And when we lived with the X5 hybrid for several months, we regularly got 40-45 miles of electric range.

 BMW has worked hard to make sure the X5 hybrid's electric power is used as intelligently as possible.
 It uses data from the sat nav to calculate the most efficient combination of battery and petrol power on your journey.
 In practice, this works extremely well: enter a village and the car will run on the electric motor, but hit the motorway and the engine – an ultra-smooth unit, it must be said – takes priority.